alisdairjsmyth/homebridge-ambiclimate/README.md

     npm install -g homebridge-ambiclimate

-This plugin augments a pre-existing implementation of homebridge.
-Refer to homebridge for installation instructions.
+This plugin augments a pre-existing implementation of [homebridge](https://www.npmjs.com/package/homebridge).
+Refer to [nfarina/homebridge](https://www.npmjs.com/package/homebridge) for installation instructions.

 A bearer token is mandatory to use the Ambi Climate API.
-A new token can be obtained in the Ambi Dev Portal by following the steps on the Quick Start page.
+A new token can be obtained in the [Ambi Dev Portal](https://api.ambiclimate.com/) by following the steps on the Quick Start page.

 Update your homebridge configuration file (as below).